 Even the Rolling Stones based their work off of Union protest songs written by immigrants; I Can’t Get No Satisfaction is a metal version of Solidarity Forever with distortion, cord changes reflecting rage and anger, and extra lyrics adding more power and rage over capitalism.
 Black Sabbath probably took inspiration from Schubert's lieder Der Erlkronig about a father and son riding through the night being chased by a Dark Elfking when they wrote Paranoid and made an album in the same name.
 At the end of Der Erlkonig, the father arrives home only to realize his child is dead which sounds like metal before metal was a thing in the 1800s.

-Whereas Folk-Rock and Polka Music was about listening to your parents and doing the same dance over and over again; Hevey Metal and Sturm und Drang was the opposite and had themes of darkness, fear, death, and doing horrible things with horrible consequences.
+Whereas Folk-Rock and Polka Music were about listening to your parents and doing the same dance over and over again; Hevey Metal and Sturm und Drang was the opposite and had themes of darkness, fear, death, and doing horrible things with horrible consequences.
 In Weber’s Oprea Der Freischutz Kaspar must go to the grave of the Black Huntsman Samuel, who made a deal with the devil to be the best hunter and shooter; and bring him back to life for advice to help Max the hero of the opera, get seven bullets that never miss their mark.
 “SO IT BE-BY THE GATES OF HELL-TOMORROW HE OR YOU!” he shouts bellow the deaths of hell.
 These bullets also have a curse on them to target Max’s beloved Agathe, the chosen target.
 This is just the beginning of the ghoulish and fighting Wolf’s Glen scene of Act Two.

-Sturm and Dram came about cause the upper-class Germans had to reject the folk culture they knew because other people considered their folk music, dance, and customs to be low brow if they wanted to do business with Britten and France who was also full of anti-German sentiment even before the first world war.
+Sturm and Dram came about cause the upper-class Germans had to reject the folk culture they knew because other people considered their folk music, dance, and customs to be low-brow if they wanted to do business with Britten and France who was also full of anti-German sentiment even before the first world war.
 Many of the tropes in anti-German propaganda in America came from France.
 They also rejected and frowned upon Bavarian Folk Theater and found amusement in a stock character called Hanswurst which mocked Bavarians.
 This angered members of the Sturm und Dram so much that they burned effagies of the stock character in public view.
 In Hevey Metal’s case, it was Twisted Sister’s Disco Sucks and Were Not Gona Take It that not only defined metal but anger towards how the artist in both genres was being exploited by the record industry including Country Music and Folk Rock.

 Conclusion and Reclaiming of Volksmusik in America.

 Now with the tools and technology of the internet, what was once lost to many German-Americans can be found.
 Yet despite all new knowledge and access to knowledge about the genre, there is a language barrier because of the damage assimilation did to German dialects in the Midwest which have now ended up in various accents.
-Acidemia and documentaries like Ken Burns Country Music do not talk about the damage xenophobia in the industry has done to German-American and German-speaking musicians.
+Acidemia and documentaries like Ken Burns's Country Music do not talk about the damage xenophobia in the industry has done to German-American and German-speaking musicians.

 In his previous documentary Jazz, Bradon Marcailis talked about how racism, anti-Semitism, and white privilege should always be a topic when talking about Jazz.
-Jazz’s roots are in Gospel and Blues but also because German’s and German Americans in the North were part of the abolition movement to end slavery and along with teaching slaves how to read and write like Fredrick Douglas, music and dance was also taught and improvised to help them gain the tools to the path of freedom and defending their freedoms.
+Jazz’s roots are in Gospel and Blues but also because Germans and German Americans in the North were part of the abolition movement to end slavery and along with teaching slaves how to read and write like Fredrick Douglas, music and dance were also taught and improvised to help them gain the tools to the path of freedom and defending their freedoms.

 At the end of the Civil War, General Grant met Otto von Bismark and was surprised to see that they were way ahead of America; no child labor, emphasis on clean water and food, sanitation in factories and streets, children and mothers in political art, and when he met him they spoke both German and English.
 Otto thought Grant was young for a man who fought many horrible battles for Germany too fought battles with Napolian and other countries who put their politics and wealth before the well-being of people.

 Without their meeting, Christmas would not be considered a national holiday, the Great Migration and the prosperity that came with it for African Americans would not be worth it, and the fight for unions, social well-being, and progression.
-The German word for labor union Gewerkschaft means Good Working Shaft because the union movement helps hold business accountable and helps the industry work better to support its people so it does not make the same harmful mistakes again that harm people; much like a good working part of a machine helps the whole machine work.
+The German word for labor union Gewerkschaft means Good Working Shaft because the union movement helps hold businesses accountable and helps the industry work better to support its people so it does not make the same harmful mistakes again that harm people; much like a good working part of a machine helps the whole machine work.

 If folk music is to be taught we must tell the students the context and history of the people who share and write the songs and melodies.
-The people whose voices were silent and names not recognized because they are German, Austrian, Swiss, Polish, Chezh, Slovenian, or German-speaking must be honored and archived along with new voices in Volksmusik who are now on iTunes, Spotify, and Pandora.
+The people whose voices were silent and whose names were not recognized because they are German, Austrian, Swiss, Polish, Chezh, Slovenian, or German-speaking must be honored and archived along with new voices in Volksmusik who are now on iTunes, Spotify, and Pandora.
 After the death of jodeler, Franzl Lang, people all over began posting films and recordings of his songs so that he would not die in the minds of German Americans.
 Yet his songs have not been on streaming platforms despite his newfound popularity online.

 Our music education system does not belong to Wee Sing, DCI, BOA, or any industry or cooperation of public broadcasting for it to be bowdlerized and tainted with Nationalism and Exceptionalism to please people in power or any industry with a history of racism or xenophobia.
 If we want to learn the history of our music we must learn about the horrible things to make our lives better for all people.
 If there is no one to teach folk music academically or in schools then we can never learn jazz or classical music with a good context because a lot of classical composers improvised folk music and even used folk instruments like the zither in Tale from the Vienna Woods by Richard Strauss.

 How can we understand Gershwin without an understanding of Klezmer?
 How can one understand why Metal became so popular without talking about Strum und Dram in Germany?
-How do we understand Spike Jones music without talking about Tirolian Minstrels and Bavarian Theater later going into radio in the 1920s?
+How do we understand Spike Jone's music without talking about Tirolian Minstrels and Bavarian Theater later going into radio in the 1920s?
 Without folk music how can we be free as musicians subjected to judgment and ostracization if we don’t have a degree on our wall that says we are who we are?
-Good musicians do not have degrees they have persistence and courage to be good musicians for all people and that includes musikanten like me.
+Good musicians do not have degrees they have the persistence and courage to be good musicians for all people and that includes musikanten like me.